-Where and when you study abroad, as well as the program you choose, will affect your overall costs.
-Semester and year-long students pay Brown tuition and pay any non-tuition program fees, like room and board, to their program.
-Knowing the non-tuition fees and estimated on site costs for your program will help you determine whether your semester abroad will cost less or more than a semester on campus.
+Semester and year-long students pay Brown tuition and Student Resources Fee, and pay any additional program fees, like room and board, to their abroad program.
+Knowing the non-tuition fees and estimated on-site costs for your program will help you determine whether your semester abroad will cost less or more than a semester on campus.

 When researching your overall program costs, items to keep in mind include:

 - local transportation